davidterroso/D/documentation.md

 ## pipeline.ipynb
 Python notebook that contains the pipeline behind this project, from reading the images and saving, to the training of the networks.
 When this file is run, it does not need any other changes except some paths and options selected in the beginning.

+## plot_logs.py
+Python script that plots and saves the loss in the training and validation of a specific run.

 ## README.md
 Markdown file that introduces and orients the user in this project, introducing where to navigate to better understand it.